top of page

 In 1996, we lost my brother, Andy, to a heroin overdose.
 In his memory, I worked to pass legislation making Naloxone, the opioid overdose reversal drug, available to every Utahn who wants it.
 As your Senator, I’ll keep fighting to protect the most vulnerable in our society.

-Utah is scheduled to receive nearly $300 million in opioid litigation settlement funds in the coming years.
+Utah is scheduled to receive over $400 million in opioid litigation settlement funds in the coming years.
 This is an unprecedented opportunity to have impacts in the lives of those impacted in this realm.
 It is crucial that this money is spent responsibly and appropriately to ameliorate the harms of the opioid crisis.
 I am ready to lead the state in this effort.

-Transgender children, like my own daughter, and trans adults alike deserve dignity and equity under the law in our communities.
+Transgender children and trans adults alike deserve dignity and equity under the law in our communities.
 I’ve already fought on Capitol Hill alongside organizations like Equality Utah against the Legislative Majority’s draconian anti-trans laws.
-In the legislature, I won’t stop fighting for my daughter, and for every transgender person.
+In the legislature, I won’t stop fighting for dignity, protections, and anti-harrassment for every community member.

 When the snow stops falling and the Great Salt Lake dries up, will we be proud of how we empowered big business to pollute our state?
 It’s imperative that we act now, sanctioning polluters, protecting our air, water, and watersheds through legislation, and improving our forest management to limit debilitating fires that threaten our homes and livelihoods.